-Have you ever heard the phrase “holistic nutrition” without knowing what it meant?
-Well, it’s a type of wellness that’s focused on eating yourself healthier—and there’s a new type of nutritionist championing it as well.
-To start from the basics, it all begins with eating whole foods, i.e. ones that you find in nature (sorry, Twinkies and potato chips don’t count).
+Have you ever heard the phrase “holistic nutrition” tossed around?
+The term refers to a type of wellness that’s focused on a whole-life approach to being healthy—and there’s a new type of nutritionist championing it as well.

 It’s time to see how a few small changes can make a big impact on your overall health.

-Instead of experts taking a one-size-fits-all approach to your health, you’ll be able to work with a holistic nutritionist to craft a specific overall plan based on your likes and lifestyle (allergies, too).
+Instead of experts taking a one-size-fits-all approach to your health, a holistic nutritionist can craft a specific overall plan based on your likes and lifestyle (allergies, too).
 Plus, you won’t just go home with a prescription—you’ll have guidance from start to finish.
 “It’s like having a food trainer instead of a personal trainer—your personal food coach to give you a gentle butt-kicking,” says Joy McCarthy, a certified holistic nutritionist, founder of Joyous Health, and author of Joyous Detox.

-Remember when I cut out processed foods and did a Whole 30 last year?
-Well, it’s because of this that I am a firm believer that eating whole foods makes our bodies run better and gives us more energy (FYI: I’m not a morning person, and I was up at 6:30 a.m. every day ready to go).
-But why do our bodies crave clean eating? “[Foods that are] … not altered, stripped, or refined in any way … our bodies know how to break them down and utilize them for maximum energy and potential,” says Wartman.
+I cut out processed foods and did a Whole 30 last year and because of this that I am a firm believer that eating whole foods makes our bodies run better and gives us more energy (FYI: I’m not a morning person, and I was up at 6:30 a.m. every day ready to go).
+But why do our bodies crave clean eating? “[Foods that are]…not altered, stripped, or refined in any way…our bodies know how to break them down and utilize them for maximum energy and potential,” says Wartman.

 Although keeping your body healthy is a necessity, so is finding a mental and spiritual calm, especially with all the stresses we deal with on a daily basis.
 “Because so many ailments are linked to emotional stresses, like anger or worry, by improving the diet, you can improve the mood,” says Mandy Nott, a naturopath in Canberra, Australia.
 “This, in turn, helps people to cope and even master problems that come their way—making them happier and more able to live well,” she says.